tanwarsatya/blogcode/pod-topology-spread-constraints/README.md

 ### myapp

-This directory contains deployment yamls of an example app with 3 dummy microservices using nginx images.
+This directory contains deployment YAML of an example app with 3 dummy microservices using nginx images.
 Folder include two kinds of deployment topology

-- Default topology - this contains deployment yaml with no specific constraint and use the default configuration on AKS cluster
+- Default topology - this contains deployment YAML with no specific constraint and use the default configuration on AKS cluster

-- Custom topology - this contains deployment yaml with pod affinity and pod topology spread constraint to make sure services are being deployed in a resilient and efficient manner spread across zones and nodes.
+- Custom topology - this contains deployment YAML with pod affinity and pod topology spread constraint to make sure services are being deployed in a resilient and efficient manner spread across zones and nodes.

 ### Scenarios

 This directory contains bash files for executing the following scenarios

+- 1. scale number of replicas equal to nodes for each microservice
-- scale same number of replicas for each microservice
+- 2. scale number of replicas lower than number of nodes for each microservice
-- scale different number of replicas for each microservice based on usage
+- 3. scale number of replicas higher than number of nodes for each microservice
+- 4. scale higher number of replicas for a microservice than other microservice.
+For e.g. c-micro have higher number of replicas than a-micro and b-micro

 ## Steps to Run